 This small stone village located in the foothills of the ‘Serra do Sincorá’ is something of a throwback where little has changed in over a century.
 As façades of classic old houses remain where their roofs have long perished, Igatu stands like a Pompeii of the Chapada, defiant after the departure of the majority of its inhabitants.
 Its as if one can feel, while walking in these ruins, the turmoil that surrounded the profiteering in precious stone.
 The ‘Galeria Arte e Memoria‘ run by Marcos, brings together works by local artists and interesting artefacts from the diamond era.
 A 2-hour walk out of Igatu takes you to the Rampa do Caim, affording a sublime view of the meeting of the Paraguaçu and Pati Rivers.
 Small local restaurants built on cyclopean rocks offer cool local eating options.

 Pousada Flor de Açussena; Pousada Pedras de Igatu

 Bus terminal of Salvador, destination Seabra, stop at Palmeiras or Lençois

-In Palmeiras, shared taxis wait for passengers at the bus stop (with the exception of the 00:30 arrival) and take them to the Capão Valley on a 40 min drive, dropping them at Pousada Tatu Feliz, in front of the agency.
-Charge is R$15 per person each way (assuming the car is full).
+In Palmeiras, shared taxis wait for passengers at the bus stop (except for the buses arriving at night) and take them to the Capão Valley on a 40 min drive, dropping them at Pousada Tatu Feliz, in front of the agency.
+Charge is R$20 per person each way (assuming the car is full).

 • Lençois – Capão Valley